jthambly/graalvm-mvn/README.md

 OpenJDK: Java11 <br/>
 Maven: 3.6.3

+## Running

+The default entrypoint to the container will be maven using the `mvn` command, and by default the version will be displayed (Example 1).

+**Example 1: Running Maven**

+`docker run -t --rm --name graalvm-mvn jthambly/graalvm-mvn`

+If you want to provide arguments to maven, you can do so easily by appending them to the end (Example 2). *Note: you do not need to include the `mvn` command*.

+**Example 2: Running Maven with arguments**

+`docker run -t --rm --name graalvm-mvn jthambly/graalvm-mvn --version`

+If you would like to run other commands such as `java` or `jar` that are available (Example 3), you will need to overwrite the entrypoint.

+**Example 3: Running other commands**

+`docker run -t --rm --name graalvm-mvn --entrypoint java jthambly/graalvm-mvn --version`

 ## Container user

-This container will run as the user 'mvn' with the UID of '1000'.
+A running container will be under the user `mvn` with the UID and GID of `1000:1000`.

-In running this you may need to make adjustments in either the host filesystem permissions or build platform in order to mount volumes with appropriate permissions.

-*** Note: Running on Google Cloud Build ***

-If using Google Cloud Build, the workspace permissions need to be adjusted to allow the mvn user to modify files/folders.
+You will need to take special notice when it comes to file permissions of mounted volumes.
+The container user will be running as `mvn`, but a mounted volume may take on the permissions of the host, as such may be another user such as `root`.
+Given this, the container user may not be able to create folders and write files required during the packing building process.
+If you have control of the host, it may be as simple as adjusting the permissions of the folders you are mounting to be suitable for the `mvn` user (`UID:1000`) of the container.

+In other circumstances you may not have control over the underlying host, for example when you use building platforms such as **Google Cloud Build**.
-For example, Allen (2020) provides a means to change the file permissions to allow anyone (in the current build process) to modify files.
-This allows the container to access and modify workspace files/folders as required.<br/><br/>
+A solution for this ([Allen, 2020](https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102)) may be to change the file permissions during a build step to allow anyone (in the current build process) to modify files.
+This allows the container to access and modify workspace files/folders as required.

 References:

 Allen, A. Z. (2020, March 27). *[Running as a non-root user](https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102) · Issue #641 · GoogleCloudPlatform/cloud-builders*. https://github.com/GoogleCloudPlatform/cloud-builders/issues/641#issuecomment-604599102

-## Workspace
+## Workspaces

-Two locations have been created for optional workspaces.
+Two locations have been created as optional workspaces.
 These are:
 - */workspace*, and
 - */project*. <br/>

-You will need to mount your project to one of these, or to another location of your choosing if specifying within the command.
+You will need to mount your project to one of these (Example 4), or an alternate location (Example 5) of your choosing.

-**Example 1: Mount to provided workspace**
+**Example 4: Mount to a provided workspace**

-`docker run -t --rm --name graalvm-mvn --mount type=bind,source=<LOCAL_PROJECT_PATH>,target=/workspace jthambly/graalvm-mvn clean package -Pnative`
+`docker run -t --rm --name graalvm-mvn --mount type=bind,src=<LOCAL_PROJECT_PATH>,dst=/workspace jthambly/graalvm-mvn clean package -Pnative`

-**Example 2: Mount to using custom workspace**
+**Example 5: Mount using custom workspace**

-`docker run -t --rm --name graalvm-mvn --mount type=bind,source=<LOCAL_PROJECT_PATH>,target=<CONTAINER_PROJECT_PATH> jthambly/graalvm-mvn clean package -Pnative -f <CONTAINER_PROJECT_PATH>/pom.xml`
+`docker run -t --rm --name graalvm-mvn --mount type=bind,src=<LOCAL_PROJECT_PATH>,dst=<CONTAINER_PROJECT_PATH> jthambly/graalvm-mvn clean package -Pnative -f <CONTAINER_PROJECT_PATH>/pom.xml`

-## Using a local host .m2 repository cache
+## Using an alternate .m2 repository cache

-To utilise an local host .m2 cache location, it can be mounted to the */home/mvn/.m2* location.
+To utilise an alterntive .m2 cache location, it can be mounted at the */home/mvn/.m2* location (Example 6).

-**Example 3: Mount a local maven repository**
+**Example 6: Mount to an alternate maven repository**

-`docker run -t --rm --name graalvm-mvn --mount type=bind,source=<LOCAL_M2_PATH>,target=/home/mvn/.m2 --mount type=bind,source=<LOCAL_PROJECT_PATH>,target=/workspace jthambly/graalvm-mvn clean package -Pnative`
+`docker run -t --rm --name graalvm-mvn --mount type=bind,src=<LOCAL_M2_PATH>,dst=/home/mvn/.m2 --mount type=bind,src=<LOCAL_PROJECT_PATH>,dst=/workspace jthambly/graalvm-mvn clean package -Pnative`

 ## Licenses